I came to Germany more than a decade ago. At the time, I wished I had an overview of the types of insurance in Germany that I would need as an expat.

 Also important, if you have a car, is the car insurance.

-Car insurance in Germany is compulsory.
+In Germany, having car insurance is compulsory.
 This means that if you own a car, you must have car insurance.

 The question I asked myself before I bought my first car in Germany was: what kind of car insurance do I need?